Posts

 Image

 Hmm, not always true is it?
 I had a good friend tell me many years ago that once she turned 40, she didn't care what people thought of her any more.
 I found myself surprisingly then looking forward to turning 40.
 But my 40th came and went, and my consistent fear of what others thought of me and what I did or didn't do, stayed firmly front of mind.
 If anything, it got worse, for a while.
 I would worry about what I hadn't achieved in my life.
 About things in my past that I wished I could go back and change.
 Was I a 'good enough' wife and mum?
 What's the point of the work that I do?
 And of course, about whether I should pursue writing, which I'd wanted to do for a long, long time.
 I am so uncomfortable with confrontation, that the idea of saying or doing something that might offend someone actually makes me freeze, and do...nothing!
-Putting things off, procrastination, fear of failure - all of these were a daily part of my overthinking (covered in a previous
+Putting things off, procrastination, fear of failure.
+All of these were a daily part of my overthinking (covered in a previous ep

 Networking Wallflowers